Charlie Bumpers vs. the Really Nice Gnome

 If you know Charlie, none of that is about to stop him, but you also know that most of his ingenious solutions end up backfiring in one way or another.
 That’s what makes Charlie Bumpers a winning protagonist, someone elementary students can relate to and identify with.
 Readers can enjoy and solve Charlie’s problems, vicariously.
 Families can talk about Charlie’s strategies, when dealing with his siblings and when dealing with his teacher.

 His teacher!
 The redoubtable Mrs. Burke.
 Charlie’s antagonist in Charlie Bumpers vs. The Teacher of the Year.
 She’s just as firm and strict – and just as sly and understanding.
-Which means eventually she cottons on to what Charlie is up to.
+Which means that she eventually cottons on to what Charlie is up to.

 Find out how Charlie resolves his dilemma as the Really Nice Gnome.
 See what his siblings contribute.
 Join fast-on-his-feet Charlie and see how he is able to adapt and improvise when things, as they often do during one-time elementary school play performances, don’t go as planned.